Conference Planning & Consulting for Special Projects

 Franklin has attended the annual meeting of the Association of African American Museums since 1989 and served as its program chair five times.
 He has regularly attended the Association of American Museums and the Association for the Study of African American Life and History.
 He is often asked to keynote national and international conferences.
 For example, he participated in the Musee du Quai Branly symposium, "Curating Slavery" in 2010 and organized the Archaeology of Slavery symposium in 2011, both in Paris.
 He serves on the French President's advisory group to the Foundation for the Memory of Slavery and spoke at it's 2019 symposium at the Musee D’Orsay.
 He was a senior advisor to Tulsa's commemoration of the 100th anniversary of the Tulsa Race Massacre - which his grandfather survived - held by the 12th annual John Hope Franklin Reconciliation in America Symposium in May 2021.

 After organizing the meeting of the African Diaspora Heritage Trail Conference in Halifax, Nova Scotia, he was asked to return to open the Black Loyalist Heritage Center in Birchtown, Nova Scotia in 2015.
 He advised Davidson College’s Commission on Race and Slavery at Davidson.
-He is working with the Oklahoma State University-Tulsa on the creation of the John Hope Franklin Research Library.
+He is working with the University fo Tulsa College of Law to build the Buck Colbert Franklin Law Center.